Benchmarking Longitudinal Survey

 III.
 DRAFTING A LONGITUDINAL STUDY

-• It would provide valuable quantitative insights and is cost and time-efficient for the organization
+• Valuable quantitative insights and is cost and time-efficient

-• An added benefit is being able to compare insights from the previous versions, allowing for benchmarking and helping the Beam team move closer to the team’s mission statement of promoting brand consistency, usability, and accessibility, and assisting in the production of better designs.
+• Enables benchmarking by comparing past years’ experience, hence helping the Beam team move closer to their mission of promoting brand consistency, usability, and accessibility, and assisting in the production of better designs

-The implications of results would look different for different users since they interact with Beam differently and measure their satisfaction using different variables.
-For example, more design components would mean success for designers, whereas for product owners, it may mean increased consistency across the designs of their products.
-And so, I started my process of drafting questions on Figjam for the four stakeholder groups.
-For each of the stakeholders, I targeted all points of interaction-
+The implications of results would look different for different users due to different interactions with Beam and different measures of satisfaction.
+For example, more design components would mean success for designers, and for product owners, it may be increased consistency across the designs of their products.

-After completing my first survey draft, I engaged in iterative feedback cycles with my manager and another senior researcher.
-The aim was to understand if my survey was drafted as-
+After completing my survey draft, I engaged in iterative feedback cycles with 2 senior researchers.
+The aim was to ensure the study was-

-1. A good quantitative research study.
-This meant checking for good research practices like not asking leading questions, ensuring the language of the questions was clear to the stakeholders, and minimizing the number of questions being asked to reduce survey fatigue, among others.
+1. A robust quantitative research study, which meant checking for good research practices like not asking leading questions, ensuring clarity of language, balancing survey fatigue with amount of feedback, among others.

-2. A good longitudinal study that can be used for the upcoming major version releases.
-This meant asking questions that allow for comparison of survey findings across versions to understand how the metrics have changed over time.
+2. A good longitudinal study that can be used for the upcoming major version releases, which meant asking questions that allow for comparison of findings across versions to understand how the metrics have changed over time.

 The survey results came in after my internship ended.
 It received 49 responses- 23 developers, 20 designers, and 6 Product Managers and Product Owners